-After getting our car rented in Firefly at the Airport, we directly went to our Hotel located in Hošťálkova.
-We directly install our stuff and went to the city center to explore a little bit the city.
+After getting our car rented in Firefly at the Airport, we directly went to our Hotel in Hošťálkova.
+We directly install our stuff and went to the city center to explore a bit the city.

 Parking our car in Palladium shopping center and started to stroll from there to reach the Old town Square.
 We started to walk down and saw an enormous tower called Powder Tower with so much charm on it.